aws-samples/scalable-hw-agnostic-inference/README.md

 Next steps are:
 - Set the Karpenter `karpenter.sh/v1beta1` `NodePool` priorities based on the results and cost
 - Set the ALB `networking.k8s.io/v1` `Ingress` priorities based on the results and cost
-- Watch the priorities begin applied for optimal cost and performance
+- Watch the priorities being applied for optimal cost and performance